TryItOnline/cixl/README.md

 <a href="https://paypal.me/basicgongfu"><img alt="Donate using PayPal" src="paypal.png?raw=true"></a><a href="https://liberapay.com/basic-gongfu/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>
 #### Cixl - a Lispy Forth in C

 Cixl shares many ideas with C, Forth and Common Lisp; as well as the hacker mindset that unites them.
-The language is implemented as a straight forward 3-stage (parse/compile/eval) interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility; combined with a C code generator for compiling native executables.
-The codebase has no external dependencies and is currently hovering around 13 kloc including tests and standard library.
+The language is implemented as a straight forward VM-based interpreter that is designed to be as fast as possible without compromising on simplicity and flexibility; combined with a code generator for compiling native executables.
+The codebase has no external dependencies and is currently hovering around 15 kloc including tests and standard library.

 ### Status
 Examples should work in the most recent version and run clean in ```valgrind```.
-Current work is focused on profiling and filling obvious gaps in functionality.
+The first version of the language is more or less feature complete, current work is focused on cleaning up the code, dotting i's and crossing t's.

 ### Getting Started
-You may try Cixl online [here](https://tio.run/#cixl).
-A Linux/64 binary may be found [here](https://github.com/basic-gongfu/cxbin/tree/master/linux64/cixl).
+You may try Cixl online [here](https://tio.run/#cixl), and a Linux/64 binary may be found [over there](https://github.com/basic-gongfu/cxbin/tree/master/linux64/cixl).
 To build Cixl yourself, you'll need a reasonably modern GCC and CMake installed.
 Building on macOS unfortunately doesn't work because of lacking POSIX support.
 A basic REPL is included, it's highly recommended to run it through ```rlwrap``` for a less nerve wrecking experience.

 ```
 $ git clone https://github.com/basic-gongfu/cixl.git